harik-6/node-googlesheets-orm/README.md

 - `findById(id)`: Retrieves a specific record by its row number
 - `create(data)`: Creates a new record
 - `update(data)`: Updates an existing record (requires `_id` field)
+- `where(whereObject)`: Filters records based on matching field values

 ## Error Handling